realm/realm-studio/tutorials/cloud-intro/3-install-dependencies.md

 # Install dependencies

-Next, let’s install the dependencies for you sample app:
+Next, let’s install the dependencies for your sample app:

 ```
 // Install Realm 2.0 and save to package.json